PoisotLab/ms_networkary_classifiers/README.md

 *e.g.* Random Forest in @tbl:comparison) This again echoes recommendations from other fields [@Saito2015PrePlo; @Jeni2013FacImb].

-Thirdly, regardless of network connectance, maximizing informedness required a training set balance of about 0.5, and maximizing the MCC required a training set bias of 0.7 and more.
-This has an important consequence in ecological networks, for which the pool of positive cases (interactions) to draw from is typically small: the most parsimonious measure (*i.e.* the one requiring to discard the least amount of information to train the model) will give the best validation potential, and is probably the informedness [maximizing informedness is the generally accepted default for imbalanced classification;
+Third, for the same reasons that should give more weight to PR-AUC than ROC-AUC, accuracy alone should not be used as a measure of model performance, but rather as an expectation of how well the model should behave given the balance in the set on which predictions are made; this is because, as derived earlier, the expected accuracy for a no-skill no-bias classifier is $\rho^2 + (1-\rho)^2$ (where $\rho$ is the class balance), which will very easily by large.
+This pitfall is notably illustrated in a recent model [@Caron2022AddElt] wherein the authors claim that using a training set of $n = 10^4$ with only 100 positive interactions (representing 0.1% of the total interactions) reached a good accuracy.
+Reporting a good accuracy isn't informative is this accuracy isn't (i) compared to the baseline expected value under the class balance, and (ii) interpreted in the context of a measure that isn't sensitive to true negatives (like MCC).

-@Schisterman2005OptCut].
-This last result suggests that the amount of bias *is* an hyper-parameter that must be fine-tuned, as using the wrong bias can lead to under-performing models.
+Finally, network connectance (*i.e.* the empirical class imbalance) should inform the composition of the training and testing set.
+In the approach outlined here, we treat the class imbalance as an hyper-parameter, but *test* the model on a set that has the same class imbalance as the actual dataset.
+This is an important change to the overall methodology so far, as it ensure that the prediction environment matches the testing environment, and so the values on the testing set can be directly compared to the values for the actual prediction.
+A striking result [@fig:optimbias] is that Informedness was almost always maximal at 50/50 balance (regardless of connectance), whereas MCC required *more* positives to be maximized when connectance *increases*.
+This has an important consequence in ecological networks, for which the pool of positive cases (interactions) to draw from is typically small: the most parsimonious measure (*i.e.* the one requiring to discard the least amount of information to train the model) will give the best validation potential, and is probably the informedness [maximizing informedness is the generally accepted default for imbalanced classification; @Schisterman2005OptCut].
+This last result further strengthens the assumption that the amount of bias *is* an hyper-parameter that must be fine-tuned, as using the wrong bias can lead to models with excess biass or lower skill.

 One key element for real-life data that can make the prediction exercise more tractable is that some interactions can safely be assumed to be impossible;